xherby07/xherby07/README.md

 - 🔭 I’m currently working as a software and web developer.
 - 👯 I’m also doing freelancing.
 - 😄 I also enjoy tinkering with electronics, microcontrollers, IoT devices, robotics, 3D modeling, and circuit designing.
-- ⚡ Fun fact: I love electronics, but I work as a developer to support my passion.
+- ⚡ Fun fact: I love electronics more than programming, but I work as a developer to support my passion.
 This job allows me to fund my projects and stay connected to the tech world.

 ## Languages and Tools